joppa27/two-double-sparkstacks-with-cheese/README.md

 got tired of fighting with ops for hardware and access.
 Dockerized a spark stack that I can play with to my hearts content!

 #Pre-Reqs
-1. Install Docker! you can get it from [https://docker.github.io/engine/installation/](https://docker.github.io/engine/installation/)
+1. Docker & Docker Compose.
+Get it from [https://docker.github.io/engine/installation/](https://docker.github.io/engine/installation/)
 2. Windows/OSX users: Docker for Windows/Mac is tres cool, but the networking is not trivial.
 This sparkstack was tested in a docker machine.
 I used the following command to create my machine:
  * `docker-machine create -d virtualbox let-it-spark`
  * `docker-machine ip let-it-spark` ip address, so you can connect to spark master: